OctopusDeploy/docs/docs/api-and-integration/tfs-azure-devops/using-octopus-extension/index.md

 ## Using the Dashboard Widget

-On your VSTS dashboard, click the `+` icon to add a new widget, then search for "Octopus Deploy".
+On your Azure DevOps dashboard, click the `+` icon to add a new widget, then search for "Octopus Deploy".
 Add the **Octopus Deploy Status** widget.

 Hover over the widget and click the wrench icon to configure the widget.